 Cataracts are the leading cause of vision loss in the United States, and it is the leading cause of blindness in the world.
-There are 24 million Americans over the age of 40 who are affected by cataracts, so it’s important to educate ourselves on cataracts and get screened.
+There are more than 24 million Americans over the age of 40 who are affected by cataracts, so it’s important to educate ourselves on symptoms and risk factors associated with cataracts.

-Some steps you can take now to protect your eyes from the formation of cataracts is to wear UV blocking sunglasses, take nutritional supplements, quit smoking, and learn of any family health history.
+Some steps you can take now to protect your eyes from the formation of cataracts is to wear UV blocking sunglasses, take nutritional supplements, quit smoking, and learn your family health history.

-We understand how precious your vision is, and one thing that can help us keep your eyes healthy is a vision screening at least once every other year.
+We understand how precious your vision is, and one thing that can help keep your eyes healthy is a comprehensive eye exam at least once every other year.